Vyshnav12/SteamDataPipeline/README.md

 ## Installation

-To get started with SteamDataPipeline, you’ll need to:
+To get started with SteamDataPipeline, you'll need to:

 1. Clone the repository:
    ``` bash